 Write in a notebook or journal to record your entries.

 Use an online health diary.

 What to Include in Your Health Diary

-- Symptoms: For nosebleeds, headaches, breathing problems, or other issues potentially associated with UOGD activity, keep track of what the symptoms are, how long they last, and whether they occur indoors or outdoors.
+For nosebleeds, headaches, breathing problems, or other issues potentially associated with SGD activity, keep track of what the symptoms are, how long they last, and whether they occur indoors or outdoors.
 If you have a skin condition, it may be helpful to take a picture.
-Symptoms like stress may also be related to UOGD and should be noted in your health diary.
+Symptoms like stress may also be related to SGD and should be noted in your health diary.